tangelo-labs/gta/README.md

 `gta` works by implementing a various set of interfaces, namely the `Differ` and `Packager` interfaces.

 Note: When using this tool, it is common to hit the maximum number of open file descriptors limit set by your OS.
-On macOS, this may be a measily 256.
+On macOS, this may be a measly 256.
 Consider raising that maximum to something reasonable with:

 ```
 sudo ulimit -n 4096